pan-training/training-catalogue/README.md

 ### Miscellaneous

-Language added to the .json and to the search facets.
+Language field added to the .json pages and to the search facets.

 Processing content check better fix (thanks to fbacall from tess).